 7 Mistakes That Are Making Your Dog Depressed

-Here are eight mistakes dog owners make that may be at the root of their dog's depression, and some lifestyle adjustments you can easily make to get that tail wagging again.
+Here are seven mistakes dog owners make that may be at the root of their dog's depression, and some lifestyle adjustments you can easily make to get that tail wagging again.

 1. Not giving enough attention and affection.